dougeby/IntuneDocs/intune-azure/manage-apps/manage-data-transfer-between-ios-apps-with-microsoft-intune.md

     > [!NOTE]
     > The end user can add other personal accounts to Word to do their personal work and not be affected by the app protection policies when using the Word app in a personal context.

-5. When the login is successful, the app policy settings are applied to the Word app.
+5. When the login is successful, the app protection policy settings are applied to the Word app.

-6. Now the data transfer succeeds and the document is tagged as corporate identity in the app.
+6. Now the data transfer succeeds and the document is tagged with a corporate identity in the app.
 In addition, the data is treated in a work context and the policy settings are applied accordingly.

 ### Validate user UPN setting for third-party EMM